Cody Simpson Teases Release Of ‘Golden Thing’ After Miley Cyrus Tells Him ‘Drop It, Baby’

 “Miley and Cody have a ton in common.
 They can sit down and play music until the sun comes up….
 [They have] seen each other go through many romances and breakups.
 They have a special connection.”

 Indeed, music seems to be the special connection for the two former teen idols.
 Last week, Cody serenaded Miley with “Golden Thing” when she was in the hospital recovering from tonsillitis.
-Billboard notes that Cody showed up at the hospital with a dozen red roses and a guitar to cheer his new girlfriend up.
+Billboard wrote that Cody showed up at the hospital with a dozen red roses and a guitar to cheer his new girlfriend up.

-‘This sweeeeeetest guy came to visit at the hospital and sang the sweeeeeetest song he wrote just for me,” Cyrus captioned a clip.
+“This sweeeeeetest guy came to visit at the hospital and sang the sweeeeeetest song he wrote just for me,” Cyrus captioned a clip.

 The “Bangerz” singer added that she was “pressuring” her man to release the song to the public.
-Turns out, her pressure tactics worked.
+As it turns out, her pressure tactics worked.

-The “Golden Thing” single will be Cody’s first new music since the release of B-Sides: We Had and B-Sides: Part the Seas, the two EPS he released earlier this year with his band Cody Simpson and the Tide.
+The “Golden Thing” single will be Cody’s first new music since the release of B-Sides: We Had and B-Sides: Part the Seas, the two EPs he released earlier this year with his band, Cody Simpson and the Tide.